DonkeyKong/pico-led/README.md

 Out | 27 | LED Strip 2
 Out | 28 | LED Strip 3
 In  | 16 | Write settings to flash
+In  | 17 | Mode parameter (tap = +10%, hold = +20% / sec)
 In  | 18 | Lighting mode (tap), Brightness (hold)
 In  | 19 | Lighting mode
-In  | 20 | Brightness mode
+In  | 20 | Brightness mode (tap = -10%, hold = -20% / sec)

 Inputs are assumed to be momentary switches that make a connection to ground when pressed.
 The lines are internally pulled up to 3.3v.
+You may need extra pullups if noise is a problem.

 ## Serial Communication Protocol